Malakhiwe/alx-system_engineering-devops/README.md

-This repository contains a directory which has a script which displays the absolute path of the current working directory
+This script prints the absolute path of the current working directory